rimjhimkashi/rimjhimkashi/README.md

 - 👋 Hi, I’m @rimjhimkashi
 - 👀 I’m interested in Product Managing ,Figma
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new skills everyday
 - 🍔 I’m run a food blogging page by the name food_honcho on instagram.
 - 💞️ I’m looking to collaborate on wireframe designs ,UX ,UI
 - 📫 How to reach me :Mail me at rimjhimkashi@gmail.com